 In 1989, when the church needed rewiring and new lighting, some of the thousands of pounds needed was raised by each of the professions in Bedford Park sponsoring one of the chandeliers, which form the principal lighting in the church.
 Much of the remainder came from an unusual source – a film company.
-St Michael & All Angels was the setting for Nuns on the Run, in which Eric Idle and Robbie Coltrane played two crooks, who dress up as nuns and hide in a convent.
+St Michael & All Angels was the setting for Nuns on the Run, a comedy in which Eric Idle and Robbie Coltrane played two crooks, who dress up as nuns and hide in a convent.

 Sketches by Oliver West

-* A much fuller account of the early days can be found in a book, ‘The Birth of A Parish – The Creation of St Michael & All Angels, Bedford Park’, by Michael Broom.
-Copies can be bought from the Parish Office, price £9.99 – in aid of St Michael’s Repair and Repainting Project.
+* A much fuller account of the early days can be found in a book, ‘The Birth of A Parish – The Creation of St Michael & All Angels, Bedford Park’, by the late Michael Broom.
+Copies can be bought from the Parish Office, price £9.99 – in aid of St Michael’s continuing Repair and Repainting Project.